hartwigmedical/hmftools/sage/README.md

 Any MNVs that have a germline component and all associated SNVs (including somatic) are given a shared `MSG` (mixed somatic germline) identifier.

 ## Realignment
-In the local realignment set example above a variant could either by represented by a single SNV or a phased INDEL combined with a SNV.
+In the local realignment set example above, the read could is represented by a either a single SNV, or a phased INDEL and SNV.

-We keep the variant with the highest individual quality as well as any variants also phased with it.
+We keep the variant with the highest individual quality as well as any variants also phased with it and filter any others with `dedup`.

 ## 8. Realignment